Currency exchange is the bane of my traveling life.

 After choosing your preferred currencies, you’ll be issued with appropriate bank account numbers where possible.
-Currently, Transferwise hands out UK, Belgian (euro), Polish, US, Australian, and New Zealand bank details, letting you receive money in those currencies no matter where you’re based.
+Currently, Wise hands out UK, Belgian (euro), Polish, US, Canadian, Hungarian, Romanian, Singaporean, Australian, and New Zealand bank details, letting you receive money in those currencies no matter where you’re based.

-You can hold dozens of other currencies in your borderless account as well, and it’s easy to switch money between them.
+You can hold dozens of other currencies in your account as well, and it’s easy to switch money between them.
 You can also see the current balance in each account, all on one page.
-Transferwise uses its usual mid-market rate when moving money around, and charges a percentage on the conversion.
+Wise uses its usual mid-market rate when moving money around, and charges a percentage on the conversion.

 Wise Debit Card: Spend at the Real Exchange Rate

-Having used Transferwise a lot for sending and receiving money, I jumped at the chance to test out the card as well.
+Having used Wise a lot for sending and receiving money, I jumped at the chance to test out the card as well.
 I’ve paid my share of high bank fees in the past, after running out of money abroad and having to pull out cash with my UK debit card.
 Being able to spend money in multiple currencies without having to worry about extortionate rates seemed like a dream come true.

 So far, honestly, it is.

 Using this card is as simple as using any other debit card.
 It’s also “chip and PIN” and contactless, a useful feature that really speeds up low-value card transactions.

-I’ve used my Transferwise debit card in a bunch of different countries while traveling, and as well as making things easier and cheaper, it’s also been a pretty efficient budgeting tool.
+I’ve used my Wise debit card in a bunch of different countries while traveling, and as well as making things easier and cheaper, it’s also been a pretty efficient budgeting tool.
 I’d simply put a certain amount of money into my account in advance, then use this card for every transaction.

 At the end of the day, all of my transactions are in front of me in the app and on the website, tagged with the name of the store I spent my money in.
 With card payments becoming the norm in many countries, it’s easier to use my card than mess around with physical cash.

 On the Go with a Mobile App